TyGu888/640competitionNLP/README.md

 # 640competitionNLP
 The training code and inference code for fb3 competition https://www.kaggle.com/competitions/feedback-prize-english-language-learning

-## dataset link
+## trained model link
-The dataset was uploaded to the kaggle
+The trained model was uploaded to the kaggle

 https://www.kaggle.com/datasets/momenta/v3base1